GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

     rm dek.json
     ```

+### Using the Authorizer

+The Authorizer is a simple Web UI that users must use to authorize the broker.
+Follow these steps to deploy and use the
+Authorizer:

+1. The Authorizer app uses a global HTTPS load balancer that which requires a TLS certificate and private key.
+    Follow these steps to configure the balancer in the Kubenetes Engine cluster:

+    a)  Download the Authorizer's TLS secrets from Secret Manager:

+        ```shell
+        gcloud beta secrets versions access latest --secret authorizer-tls-crt > authorizer-tls.crt gcloud beta secrets versions access latest --secret authorizer-tls-key > authorizer-tls.key
+        ```

+    b)  Upload the secrets to the Kubernetes Engine cluster:

+        ```shell
+        kubectl create secret generic authorizer-tls \
+          --from-file=tls.crt=authorizer-tls.crt \
+          --from-file=tls.key=authorizer-tls.key
+        ```

+    c)  Delete the secrets from your local filesystem:

+        ```shell
+        rm authorizer-tls.crt
+        rm authorizer-tls.key
+        ```

+2. Deploy the Authorizer app:

+    ```shell
+    export BROKER_VERSION=$(cat VERSION)
+    helm install --set authorizer.image=gcr.io/gcp-token-broker/authorizer:${BROKER_VERSION} -f deploy/${PROJECT}/values_override.yaml --name authorizer kubernetes/authorizer
+    ```

+3. Verify that the broker pod is running:

+    ```shell
+    kubectl get pods
+    ```

+    The output should be similar to:

+    ```
+    NAME                                     READY   STATUS    RESTARTS   AGE
+    authorizer-deployment-xxxxxxxx           1/1     Running   0          10s
+    ```

+4. Open the authorizer page in your browser (`https://[your.authorizer.hostname]`).

+    **Notes:**
+    *   If you're trying to access the authorizer page right after deploying
+        the authorizer app with the `helm install` command, your browser might return
+        an error with a 502 code when loading the authorizer page.
+This means that the load
+        balancer is still being deployed.
+It might take a few minutes for this deployment to complete.
+        Wait for a few seconds, and then refresh the page.
+Try this until the page works and the
+        authorizer UI appears.
+    *   If you used a self-signed certificate for the authorizer app, the browser will display
+        a warning (In Chrome, you see a message that says "Your connection is not private").
+        You can ignore this warning and proceed to loading the page (In Chrome, click the "Advanced"
+        button then click the "Proceed" link).

+5. Click "Authorize".
+You are redirected to the Google login page.

+6. Enter the credentials for one of the three users you created in the [Prerequisites](#prerequisites) section.

+7. Read the consent form, then click "Allow".
+You are redirected back to
+    the authorizer page, and are greeted with a "Success" message.
+The
+    broker now has authority to generate GCP access tokens on the user's behalf.

+### Starting the broker service

+1. Run the following command to deploy the broker service on the GKE cluster:

+    ```shell
+    export BROKER_VERSION=$(cat VERSION)
+    helm install --set broker.image=gcr.io/gcp-token-broker/broker-server:${BROKER_VERSION} -f deploy/${PROJECT}/values_override.yaml --name broker-server kubernetes/broker-server
+    ```

+2. Verify that the broker pod is running:

+    ```shell
+    kubectl get pods
+    ```

+    The output should be similar to:

+    ```
+    NAME                                     READY   STATUS    RESTARTS   AGE
+    authorizer-deployment-xxxxxxxx           1/1     Running   0          2m39s
+    broker-deployment-xxxxxxxx               1/1     Running   0          12s
+    ```

+3. It might take a minute or two for the load balancer to fully deploy.
+You can check the status by running the
+    following command and by looking up the `EXTERNAL-IP` value:

+    ```shell
+    kubectl get service broker-service
+    ```

 ### Creating a Dataproc cluster

 In this section, you create a Dataproc cluster that can be used to run Hadoop jobs and interact with the broker.